OsmanKandemir/indicator-intelligence/README.md

 ### From Docker

-You can create and run a container in Docker.
+You can run this application on a container after build a Dockerfile.

 ```
 docker build -t indicator .